VA Disability for Flare Ups and VA Musculoskeletal Ratings

 As anyone with a trick knee or a troublesome shoulder knows, musculoskeletal injuries don’t always heal completely.
 The pain might fade for a while, only to return in spades.
 In VA disability terms, this is commonly known as a flare-up.
 The precise cause of flare-ups might not be easy to ascertain.
 Many injuries flare predictably with repetitive use.
 Others might be caused by stress or changes in the weather.
 Often, though, the cause is a mystery.
 One day, an arthritic knee might be a little creaky and the next it can be agonizing.

-The existence of flare-ups often causes musculoskeletal injuries to be underrated with the VA.
+The existence of flare-ups often causes musculoskeletal injuries to be underrated by the VA.
 The Court of Appeals for Veterans Claims has said flare-ups must be accounted for in rating these types of injuries, yet VA examiners rarely follow their guidance.
-We’ll discuss what to do when a VA examiner fails to account for flare-ups.
+However, it is important to note that you can receive VA disability for flare-ups.

 Rating Musculoskeletal Injuries